EggBanana123/Sonic-Nexus-Restored/README.md

 # Additional Tweaks
 * Added buttons featured in v4 (X, Y, Z,  L, R,  Select)
 * WASD controls by default hehe
+* Extra life at 100 rings, not 99
 * more junk to be added soon !11!!

 # How to build